Lata ji and her love for cricket: When Nightangle of India rescued BCCI post 83 win | Sports-Games

 Salve had to turn to his 'Man Friday' and Indian cricket's 'one stop Encyclopedia' Raj Singh Dungarpur for a solution to be able to reward the players for such an achievement.

-'Raj bhai', as Dungarpur was known in Indian cricket circle, decided that the only way was to request his close friend and one of country's biggest cricket fans Lata Mangeshkar to do a pro-bono concert in the national capital's Jawaharlal Nehru Stadium.
+'Raj bhai', as Dungarpur was known in Indian cricket circle, decided that the only way was to request his close friend and one of country's biggest cricket fans Lata Mangeshkar to do a pro-bono concert in the national capital's Indira Gandhi Indoor Stadium.

-The JLN was packed to capacity as 'Lata ji' did a near two hour programme.
+The IG was packed to capacity as 'Lata ji' did a near two hour programme.

 The event ensured that BCCI collected enough money and each of the 14 members got Rs 1 lakh each as cash award.